Love thy neighbour: South-East Asia's China problem

 • And it's not just in Indonesia.

-• The export-based economies of Southeast Asia are all being affected by the economic policies of their giant neighbor.
+• are all being affected by the economic policies of their giant neighbor.

-• And it's not limited to the lower-end manufacturing industries either.
+• And it's not limited to the lower end manufacturing industries either.